- Publius Cornelius Scipio annihilates the armies of Hasdrubal and Syphax in a night attack near Utica;

-After Hasdrubal’s army had been all but wiped out, the shophets convened the Council of Thirty Elders to discuss the current situation.
+After Hasdrubal’s army had been all but wiped out, the shophtim convened the Council of Thirty Elders to discuss the current situation.
 Some were in favour of sending envoys to Scipio to discuss peace terms, others wanted to recall Hannibal from Italy.
 But Hasdrubal and members of the pro-Barcid faction supported a third position, i.e. raising a new army and persuading King Syphax not to withdraw from the war.
 A majority of the Elders ultimately supported this position, and just at that moment, 4.000 Celtiberian mercenaries arrived from Spain.
 Syphax began arming Numidian peasants, and soon the Carthaginians and their Numidian allies had an army of some 30.000 men in the field again.
 These numbers may look impressive, but only the Celtiberians seem to have had any battle experience.

 The next confrontation took place at the Great Plains (Magni Campi), a five days march southwest of Utica.
-On the fourth day after arriving at the plains, both commanders deployed their army in battle order and attacked.
+On the fourth day after arriving on the plains, both commanders deployed their army in battle order and attacked.
 The Italian and Masinissa’s Numidian cavalry quickly routed the Carthaginian and Numidian horsemen on both flanks, leaving the infantry exposed.
 The Carthaginian infantry and Syphax’ Numidian foot soldiers do not seem to have put on much of a fight, leaving the 4.000 Celtiberians isolated in the centre to fight to the death.
 These men fought well and their resistance allowed much of the Carthaginian army to escape.
 Ultimately they were pinned down by the Roman hastati.
 Scipio then had his lines of principes and triarii wheel from line into column formation and march to the flanks.
 There they turned again, marched forward and began enveloping the Celtiberians.
 Most of these were killed and the Romans won another victory, but Hasdrubal and Syphax managed to get away.